This scenario describes a Job which uses:

-In the open dialog box, click the [+] button and add the columns that will hold the information in the input address.
-For this example, add ID, Organization, Address1 x 8, Locality, AdministrativeArea, PostalCode and Country.
+In the open dialog box, click the [+] button and add the columns that will hold input address data.
+For this example, add firstname, lastname and email.

 In the Number of rows field, enter 1.

-In the Mode area, select the Use Inline Content option.
+In the Mode area, select the Use Inline Table option.

-In the Content table, enter the address data you want to analyze, for example:
+In the Inline table, use the [+] button to add lines to the table and then enter the address data you want to analyze.

-Double-click tBatchAddressRowCloud to display the Basic settings view and define the component properties.
+Double-click tVerifyEmail to display the Basic settings view and define the component properties.

 If required, click Sync columns to retrieve the schema defined in the input component.